waterloo-rocketry/minerva-old/README.md

 ## How does it work?

-Minerva makes use of Google Firebase Functions to listen to HTTP requests made by Slack and other API's to create custom responses.
+Minerva makes use of Google Firebase Functions to listen to HTTP requests made by Slack and other APIs to create custom responses.

 ## Features